Are you worried about Premature Car Battery Failure? You are not alone, It happens with many of us.

 The battery supplies power and receives a charge via the battery cables.
 Loose cables are one of the simplest reasons for hard starting or weak batteries.

 Open the hood and inspect the battery cables.
 The connections should be tight and free from corrosion.
-If the cables are loose, tighten them up using a socket set.
+If the cables are loose, tighten them up using a socket wrench.
 You can easily remove corrosion with an old toothbrush and some plain water.

 The battery in your car is sensitive to heat and cold.
 Keep in mind that exposure to extreme temperatures is the primary killer of car batteries in both old and new.
 Temperatures exceeding 100 degrees or below 10 degrees Fahrenheit are the primary factor that will shorten the life of any type of car battery.